-Responsibility of prospective students
+Responsibility of applicants

 - 3.6.
-In order to operate the admission process in a fair, effective manner, we place certain obligations upon the prospective student, namely: - To provide complete, timely, accurate and truthful information as required - To participate in any required assessment activity - To update us as soon as possible if personal details or study intentions change - When offered a place, to complete the enrolment process or decline the offer within the required timescale - To provide any additional information required in a complete and accurate form prior to enrolment, including that relating to student migration, eligibility to pay tuition fees, verification of identity & entry qualifications, declared disabilities or medical conditions - To pay tuition and other fees to the value and schedule required by the College.
+To operate the admission process in a fair, effective manner, we place certain obligations upon the applicant, namely: - To provide complete, timely, accurate and truthful information as required - To participate in any required assessment activity - To update us as soon as possible if personal details or study intentions change - When offered a place, to complete the enrolment process or decline the offer within the required timescale - To provide any additional information required in a complete and accurate form prior to enrolment, including that relating to student migration, eligibility to pay tuition - fees, verification of identity & entry qualifications, declared disabilities or medical conditions - To pay tuition and other fees to the value and schedule required by the College.